 Exam dates are firm and will not change unless there is a massive emergency.
-Exams are closed-book, closed-notes, closed-neighbor, etc. You can
+Exams are closed-book, closed-notes, closed-neighbor, etc. You can bring blank paper.

 Other activities are likely but subject to change.

 1.3.1 Special Lab